Constant Madtoingué

 Constant Madtoingué (born 23 September 1994) is a Chadian football defender and the member of Chad national football team.
-He has 16 FIFA official caps for national team, and he is a part of qualifying campaign for 2021 Africa Cup of Nations.
+He has 17 FIFA official caps for national team, and he took part to the qualifying campaign for 2021 Africa Cup of Nations.

 International career

 Constant debuted in a friendly match against Equatorial Guinea in February 2011.
 Soon after that, he played a 2012 Africa Cup of Nations qualification match against Botswana, which Chad lost 0-1 in N'Djamena.
 He was part of the team that won CEMAC 2014.
-He has 7 unofficial caps for Chad as well.
+He has 9 unofficial caps for Chad as well.